Selfridges Loves: a self-indulgent wedding season

 They're married, which means their 'grown-up' status has just gone up 10 notches.
 Cash in on their new-found domesticity by selecting a gift that encourages invitations to their amazing dinner parties.
 Think Tom Dixon's beautiful copper cocktail shaker (we'll take our martini dry) with LSA's cocktail glass set.
 They'll love you for the generous gift and you'll love being their in-house cocktail tester.

-I do...want some new jewelry
+I do...want some new jewellery

 Why should they be the only one to get a new ring?
-Weddings are the perfect opportunity to amp up your aforementioned scene-stealing look with some beautiful jewelry.
+Weddings are the perfect opportunity to amp up your aforementioned scene-stealing look with some beautiful jewellery.
 Astrid & Miyu's minimalist yet characterful pieces are perfect: slender, shimmering and eye-catchingly angular.
 To paraphrase Beyoncé: we liked our look so much, we put a ring on it.

 Make it your photo shoot

 How to make sure the wedding photographer's lens is loving you?
 Our beauty insider, Rose Gallagher, is here to help.
 "The key to looking great in photos is wearing the right foundation.
 For me, the best photo-finish comes from Illamasqua Skin Base, available in 28 shades.
 This foundation was developed to look great in all kinds of contexts: a catwalk, on TV, in person, you name it.
 It offers full and flawless coverage and leaves a soft, dewy finish.
 No touch-ups required."